-For the tax year 2020, the IRS has announced new contribution limits for both the Flexible Spending Account (FSA) and the Health Savings Accounts (HSA).
+For the tax year 2021, the IRS has announced new contribution limits for both the Flexible Spending Account (FSA) and the Health Savings Accounts (HSA).
 Those who have access to these accounts may be interested to learn they can use their FSA or HSA for laser vision correction procedures such as LASIK are an eligible expense according to the IRS.
 Importantly, the IRS recently extended the deadline for contributions in light of the COVID-19 pandemic.
 The contribution deadline for 2020 contributions has been extended by the IRS to May 17, 2021.

-The 2020 limits for pre-tax contributions to both accounts rose slightly; however, FSA contribution limits remained steady.
+The 2021 limits for pre-tax contributions to HSA accounts rose slightly; however, FSA contribution limits remained steady.
 An individual can set aside up to $2,750 in a healthcare Flexible Spending Account (also known as a Flexible Spending Arrangement).
 Some employers also contribute to employee FSA accounts.
 Another pre-tax health funding option is known as a Health Savings Account (HSA).
-For 2020, individuals can set aside up to $3,550 and families up to $7,100 in an HSA.
+For 2021, individuals can set aside up to $3,600 and families up to $7,200 in an HSA.

 Because FSAs or HSAs can be used to cover some or all of the cost for LASIK surgery, they are a popular financing option and a smart long-term investment.
 LASIK surgery can help patients reduce or, in some cases, eliminate their need for prescription eyeglasses and/or contact lenses.